just-the-docs/just-the-docs/docs/ui-components/typography.md

 ## Typographic Utilities

-There are a number of specific typographic CSS classes that allow you to do override default styling for font size, font-weight, line height, and capitalization.
+There are a number of specific typographic CSS classes that allow you to override default styling for font size, font weight, line height, and capitalization.

 [View typography utilities]({{ site.baseurl }}{% link docs/utilities/utilities.md %}#typography){: .btn .btn-outline }